ayubun/minesweeper/README.md

 # Minesweeper Java Edition
-A Java Minesweeper implementation utilizing JFrames for the GUI.
-This project was made in November of 2018, and is being uploaded for future reference.
+A Java Minesweeper implementation with a GUI using JFrame.
+This project was made in November of 2018 and is being uploaded for future reference.